Nappa Merrie: History

 The entire area was struck by drought in 1946 with many cattle dying and properties destocking.

 Airmail delivery to remote properties in outback South Australia, New South Wales and Queensland commenced in 1949.
 Nappa Merrie along with other remote properties including Mungerannie, Clifton Hills, Glengyle, Davenport Downs, Morney Plains, Mount Leonard, Durrie, Mulka, Tanbar, Durham Downs, Cordillo Downs, Lake Pure and Naryilco were also on the route.

-The Cooper Creek broke its banks in 1950 resulting in widespread flooding through the area.
+Cooper Creek broke its banks in 1950 resulting in widespread flooding through the area.

-In 1954 the station was sold, Nappa Merrie included the Lake Pure and Chasleton leases and occupied an area of 2833 sqmi and was sold to the Playford River Pastoral Company by the Tancred Brothers and Conrick family.
+In 1954 the station was sold, Nappa Merrie included the Lake Pure and Chastleton leases and occupied an area of 2833 sqmi and was sold to the Playford River Pastoral Company by the Tancred Brothers and Conrick family.

+Oil and gas exploration and extraction began on Nappa Merrie and the surrounding region in the latter half of the 20th Century.
+Construction of the large Ballera gas plant processing facility near Ballera creek on Nappa Merrie started in 1991 and was completed and upgraded in 1997.

 Peter "Whip" Degoumious became the manager of Nappa Merrie in 2004 when it was still owned by the Stanbroke Pastoral Company.
 S. Kidman & Co. took up the lease in 2007 for a seven-year period.

 Bushfires swept through the area in late 2011 burning a large portion of the station resulting in the loss of feed for stock.

 In November 2016, the property was purchased by Morella Agriculture.